SaySum

 Receptiveness

-Singapore’s digital transformation benefits 63% of seniors, reflecting their receptiveness to new solutions.
+Singapore’s digital transformation benefits 66% of population, reflecting their receptiveness to new solutions.

 Market Analysis